Service opportunities and forms

 The AA Prison Pre-Release program is similar to Bridging the Gap but for men and women who are getting out of incarceration

-If you are interested in hosting an AA group/meeting or sharing your experience, strength and hope at the Belknap County Jail for women please contact their director of programs via the contact form below, If someone was an inmate they have to be out for 1 year before they are allowed to come in as a volunteer.
+If you are interested in hosting an AA group/meeting or sharing your experience, strength and hope at the Belknap County Jail for women please contact their director of programs via the contact information below, If someone was an inmate they have to be out for 1 year before they are allowed to come in as a volunteer.

 Tamara McGonagle, MA